-True Confession: I was a lot heavier, around 195 pounds by age 19.
-At this age, I was battling obesity and my diabetes levels was up —and there were numerous —fast-food that was my greatest friend or thus, I thought.
+I was a lot heavier, around 195 pounds by age 19.
+At this age, I was battling obesity, and my diabetes levels were up —and there were numerous —fast-food that was my most fabulous friend or thus, I thought.
 The thing that made me stop and think was a friend or should I say a so-called friend called me “Fatso,” at that instant nothing said wake up like that moment.
 I had to admit to myself I was overweight, and I am a fast-food junkie.
 I also decided to conquer the habit.

 When it comes to physical addictions, most people, usually, think of alcohol, cigarettes, gambling, and drugs.
 After doing much research, I learned that I too suffered the same addiction.
-Not the addition of an alcoholic or a drug user, but I discovered my addiction to fast food.
+Not the addition of an alcoholic or a drug user, but I discovered my obsession with fast food.
 I knew I had to stop being in denial and accept the fact before it turns late.
-I had to accept ultimately that I was a fast food junkie.
+I had to admit ultimately that I was a fast food junkie.

-The word ‘Junkie’ is defined as ‘Someone who is hopelessly or ardently devoted to a controlled substance’.
-More often this ‘devotion’ resembles an addiction.
+The word ‘Junkie’ is defined as ‘Someone who is hopeless or ardently devoted to a controlled substance.’
+Most often this ‘devotion’ resembles an addiction.
 It is not easy to recognize whether you are a fast-food junkie or not, but once you have unleashed the secret, it is time to have a reality check.
 There are several ways to know if you are a fast food junkie: Does your morning routine include a fast food stop for breakfast on your way to work?
-Do you grab a quick bite from fast-food during your lunch break?
+Do you grab a quick bite from a fast-food during your lunch break?
 Do you keep a packet of junk food at your desk or in your bag to munch on when hunger strikes?
 Do you pick up a fast-food item on your way home from work, so you do not have to go home and make dinner?
-Does your mind always crave for the delicious fast-food you carelessly gobble up?
-If your answer to any or all of these questions is ‘yes’, it is hence proved that you are a fast-food junkie.
+Has your mind always craved for the delicious fast-food you carelessly gobble up?
+If your answer to any or all of these questions is ‘yes,’ it is hence proved that you are a fast-food junkie.